 The main goal of Aerial Pilates is to encourage movement and improve overall well-being.
 Through consistent practice, you may also improve your posture, flexibility, and core stability.

-In this article, we’ll give you a few Aerial Pilates workouts that you can fit right into your busy lifestyle..
+In this article, we’ll give you a few Aerial Pilates workouts for busy people that you can fit into your lifestyle..

 Aerial Pilates vs. Aerial Yoga